Yongwen6580/CoinListAPI/README.md

 # Requirements To run this project:

-you will need Go programming language to be installed. https://go.dev/doc/install
+   1) Go programming language to be installed. https://go.dev/doc/install

+   2) Protocol Buffers to be installed. https://grpc.io/docs/protoc-installation/

 # Installation: